The stunning city of Valletta

 All around the city, you can see various fortifications and walls.

 In the beginning, knights were located in Three cities (today Cospicua, Senglea and Vittoriosa).
-After the Great Siege in 1565, they rebuilt a small fort making a new Fort St Elmo, one of the most important defensive spots by centuries.
+After the Great Siege in 1565, they rebuilt a small fort making a new Fort St Elmo, one of the most important defensive spots in centuries.
 Originally, it was a star-shaped, characteristic style for medieval fortresses.
 Fort looks to entrances to Grand Harbour and Marsamxett Harbour as well.
 Inside Fort St. Elmo, there is the National War Museum.

 Fort Manoel was built in the 18th century.
 It is located on Manoel Island in Marsamxett Harbour.